Labour sacks frontbencher Sam Tarry after he defies picket line ban

 Brent Central MP Dawn Butler, Birmingham Hall Green MP Tahir Ali, Gateshead MP Ian Mearns and South Shields MP Emma Lewell-Buck were among those sharing photos of themselves on social media from picket lines.

-Jeremy Corbyn, the former party leader and now independent MP, told PA outside Euston station: “There are three Labour MPs here on this picket line, and no doubt there are all over the country.
+Jeremy Corbyn, the former party leader and now independent MP, told the PA news agency outside Euston station: “There are three Labour MPs here on this picket line, and no doubt there are all over the country.

-“I think Members of Parliament represent their constituencies and hear day to day what their constituents want, and they’re doing the right thing by being there with the workers in dispute.”
+“I think members of parliament represent their constituencies and hear day to day what their constituents want, and they’re doing the right thing by being there with the workers in dispute.”

 Register for free to continue reading